 Using the Drop Cookie Technique

-Like I mentioned above, this cookie dough (batter, as I like to call it) is super thin!!
-This means there’s no rolling out cookie dough balls, or chilling the cookie dough.
+Like I mentioned above, this cookie dough (or batter, as I like to call it) is super thin!!
+This means there’s no rolling out cookie dough balls or chilling the cookie dough.

 Instead, you drop tiny spoonfuls of batter onto a cookie sheet and bake them right up.

 This is truly the definition of a drop cookie.
-I like to use a small spoon to carefully drop a teaspoon of batter around my pan for each cookie.
+I like to use a small spoon to carefully drop teaspoons of batter around the pan.

-These cookies are meant to spread out, and end up being about 3 times their original size.
-They’re baked at a relatively high temperature (375 F), which helps them spread quickly and crisp up.
+These chewy oatmeal lace cookies bake at a relatively high temperature (375 F / 190 C), which helps them spread and bake quickly, and crisp up.

-If you don’t, they will end up merging together into one giant cookie as they bake.
+Otherwise you’ll end up with one giant sheet of oatmeal lace!!
 Am I speaking from personal experience?
 Yes.

 Keep an Eye on the Oven

-I’ve found that with a generous teaspoon of batter, 5 minutes is the perfect amount of time to give them golden brown edges and soft centers when baked on silicone mats.
+I’ve found that with generous teaspoons of batter, 5 minutes in a preheated oven creates golden brown edges and soft centers when baked on silicone mats.

-- Leave a lot of space between each cookie.
+- Leave about 3 inches between each cookie as you spoon out the batter.
 They spread out a TON when they bake.

 - Use only a teaspoon of batter to make each cookie!
 This will help you make chewy cookies with golden brown, crunchy edges.

 - Be sure your cookie mixture isn’t too hot when you add in the egg.
-You don’t want the heat from the dough to cook the egg!
+You don’t want the heat from the dough to scramble the egg!